DIY MCP server vs Contextflo for teams

 - The answers feed real decisions

-- The database holds customer data, financials, or anything you'd mind leaking
+- The database holds customer data, financials, or anything you would mind leaking

-- Someone asks “wait, who ran that query?” and there's no answer
+- Someone asks "wait, who ran that query?" and there is no answer

 The build-vs-buy math

-A capable engineer can build identity, permissions, context management, and logging around an MCP server.
-We estimate a quarter to build a rough version and a permanent maintenance tax after that, because schemas change, people join and leave, and definitions drift.
+A capable engineer can build identity, permissions, context management and logging around an MCP server.
+We estimate a quarter for a rough version, and a permanent maintenance tax after that, because schemas change, people join and leave, and definitions drift.

-For a platform team at a 500-person company, building might be right.
-For a team where the “data platform” is one engineer who also ships product, that quarter is better spent on the product.
+For a platform team at a 500-person company, building might well be right — you have the people, and you probably have opinions about how it should work.
+For a team where the data platform is one engineer who also ships product, that quarter is better spent on the product.

-That's the gap Contextflo fills: the team layer around AI data access, without the internal-product project.
+That is the gap we fill: the team layer around AI data access, without the internal-product project.